danielharrell/open-eyes-lect-2017-18/Open.md

 representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
-Such as "perception", "impression", "image", "idea".
-Or in another direction, "opinion", "claim", "account".
+"Perception", "impression", "image", "idea".
+Or in another
+direction: "opinion", "claim", "account".

+Every such word points at once to the world and to the self
 What could any such word mean if we were simply open?
 Why should any such word exist, unless there were more, in our openness to the world, than the world?
 Perhaps put